simonmichael/hledger_site/src/commands.md

 # Overview of commands

-To see an overview of hledger's commands, run `hledger commands` or just `hledger`.
+To see an overview of hledger's commands, run `hledger` with no arguments.
+To see the full commands list, run `hledger commands` or `hledger help commands` (newer versions).
 If you have hledger and just the hledger-ui and hledger-web addons installed, it will look something like this:
 ```